zyzek/LEAPs/content/leaps/leap-6.md

 ### Rationale

 As previous reward programs were successful, we want to maintain momentum by providing a similar amount of rewards.
-We want to also ensure there is plenty of liquidity in the
+We want to also ensure there is ample liquidity in the
 LINK market, as it is the first of it's kind anywhere.

 ### Technical Specification